-This month, 75 years ago, on May 5, 1941, Haile Selassie I (below) returned triumphantly to his beloved capital city, Addis Ababa.
+On May 5, 1941, Haile Selassie I returned triumphantly to his beloved capital city, Addis Ababa.
 The Ethiopian Emperor was accompanied by battle-tested companies of Patriot guerilla fighters (the Arbanyoch).
 British Colonel Orde Wingate led Gideon Force and an assorted mix of Commonwealth fighters from Egypt, Sudan, and Kenya.
 Enormous feasts and festivities followed the re‐establishment of the Solomonic Dynasty and a sovereign Ethiopia.

 World War II was still in its early years.
 The United States had not yet joined the Allies, as it would do on December 8, 1941.
 But Italy had joined the Axis powers, so the United Kingdom had reason to help Ethiopia.